RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-background-correction.md

 ## Background intensity

-It displays the background intensity estimated with the method defined and for the intensity-time trace selected in [Background correction settings](#background-correction-settings).
+Displays the background intensity estimated by the method  and for the intensity-time trace selected in [Background correction settings](#background-correction-settings).

 For method `Manual`, the background intensity to subtract must be set here.

-As the method `Dark tarce` calculates a background trajectory and not an intensity, the mean value of the dark trace is taken for the point estimate of the background intensity.
+As the method `Dark tarce` calculates a background trajectory and not an intensity, the mean value of the dark trace is displayed here.

 The background intensity is given in image counts per pixel and/or per second according to intensity units defined in [Intensity units](panel-plot.html#intensity-units).